mfoc/TweakFox/README.md

 What is the motivation behind TweakFox?
 ---------------------------------------
-For stability, performance and security reasons, It is recommended to use the latest stable release of the Firefox browser.
+For stability, performance and security reasons, it is recommended to use the latest stable release of the Firefox browser.

-However, there is a significant time investment required each time to manually configure the browser according to my preferences.
-More specifically I have to manually:
+However, with each new stable release there is a significant time investment required to manually configure the browser according to my preferences.
+Specifically, I have to:

 1) Configure many of the Firefox options according to my needs and preferences.